 Guide to Hverfjall Volcano and Crater

 Hverfjall is a 396-metre-high tephra explosion crater near the eastern shore of Lake Myvatn in North Iceland.
 It resembles a towering black ash cone with steep slopes and a massive rim.
-It is one of the world's largest and most well-preserved volcanic craters and is a popular destination for hikers, geology enthusiasts, and tourists.
+It is one of the world's largest and most well-preserved explosion volcanic craters and is a popular destination for hikers, geology enthusiasts, and tourists.

 What type of volcano is Hverfjall?